-- 1. When a clinical instructor makes the determination that a student in the clinical setting has displayed behavior that poses a safety risk to the student, patient, staff, faculty or fellow students, the student shall immediately be relieved of patient care responsibilities and assigned non-patient care responsibilities until the end of that clinical day (a library assignment is an example of an appropriate alternate assignment).
+1. When a clinical instructor makes the determination that a student in the clinical setting has displayed behavior that poses a safety risk to the student, patient, staff, faculty or fellow students, the student shall immediately be relieved of patient care responsibilities and assigned non-patient care responsibilities until the end of that clinical day (a library assignment is an example of an appropriate alternate assignment).
 The student will not be sent home at this time but will be told that a determination of a corrective course of action will be arrived at after consultation with the course coordinator.
-The student will not be able to return to clinical until resolution. - 2.
-Within 24 hours, the clinical faculty will write up the incident detailing the clinical events that transpired leading up to the removal of the student from patient care. - 3.
+The student will not be able to return to clinical until resolution.

+- 2. Within 24 hours, the clinical faculty will write up the incident detailing the clinical events that transpired leading up to the removal of the student from patient care. - 3.
 The clinical faculty will notify the course coordinator within 24 hours of the incident.
 The course coordinator will immediately notify the Associate Dean of Faculty Affairs and the Assistant Dean, Enrollment and Student Services via email. - 4.
-The course coordinator, in collaboration with the clinical faculty and Associate Dean (if necessary), will determine a corrective course of action that may include supervised skill review on campus, written work, and/or an evaluation of student performance by a third party, e.g. the course coordinator or the course coordinator's designee.
+The course coordinator, in collaboration with the clinical faculty and Associate Dean (or designee if necessary), will determine a corrective course of action that may include supervised skill review on campus, written work, and/or an evaluation of student performance by a third party, e.g. the course coordinator or the course coordinator's designee.
 Corrective course of action may include exclusion from the program. - 5.
-A meeting will be held which includes the student, the Assistant Dean of Enrollment and Student Services or designee and, at a minimum, the clinical faculty, the course coordinator, and the Area Associate Dean or designee.
-The student will be given advance notice of the time and place of this meeting and will be allowed to have an advisor or support person with him/her.
+A meeting will be held which includes the student, the Assistant Dean of Enrollment and Student Services or designee and, at a minimum, the clinical faculty, the course coordinator, and Associate Dean Academic and Clinical Affairs or the Undergraduate Program Director.
+The student will be given advance notice of the time and place of this meeting and will be allowed to have an advisor or support person with them.
 At this meeting, a written summary of the observed clinical behavior as well as the plan for corrective action including time frames for completion will be presented to the student for discussion and signature.
 The meeting will occur within three business days of the notification of the course coordinator.
-If the student fails to appear without extenuating circumstances, he or she will be excluded from the program and notified of exclusion by registered mail.
+If the student fails to appear without extenuating circumstances, the student will be excluded from the program and notified of exclusion by registered mail.
 Official exclusion (if this is the decision) occurs at this point. - 6.
-If it is determined that the student is excluded from the program, the student is advised to contact the Assistant Dean, Enrollment and Student Services, or designee to learn about the Appeal Policy.
+If it is determined that the student is excluded from the program, the student is advised to contact the Assistant Dean, Enrollment and Student Services, or designee to learn about the Appeal Policy. - 7.
+If it is determined that remediation is required, a PIP with expected outcomes and timelines will be established.
+If successful in remediation, the student returns to clinical.
+If unsuccessful, the student will earn an F grade for the course.